Rome is home to one of the most remarkable ancient temples in the world. But do you know all the facts about the Pantheon?

 37. There is actually a second inscription below the one created by Marcus Agrippa which is hardly noticeable.
-It refers to restorations done in 202 A.D. by emperor Septimius Severus and his son Caracalla.
+It refers to restorations done in 202 A.D. by Roman Emperor Septimius Severus and his son Caracalla.
 The text reads:

 IMP[ERATOR] CAES[AR] L[UCIUS] SEPTIMIUS SEVERUS … ET IMP[ERATOR] M[ARCUS] AURELIUS ANTONINUS… PANTHEUM VETUSTATE CORRUPTUM CUM OMNI CULTU RESTITUERUNT

 This translates to: “Emperor Lucius Septimius Severus… and Emperor Marcus Aurelius Antoninus… with each refinement, they restored the Pantheon, damaged by the passage of years.”

 38. Millions of tourists visit the Pantheon in Rome every year.
 This used to be heaven for sellers of souvenirs.
 Unfortunately for them, the city government of Rome has banned the mobile shops located in front of historical monuments altogether.
 The ban has been in effect since January 1, 2020, and includes historical monuments such as the Colosseum, the Circus Maximus, the Spanish Steps, the Trevi Fountain and many others.

 39. Believe it or not but this recent ban hasn’t been the first time this has happened.
 In fact, back in the early 1800s, Pope Pius VII did a similar thing after the area around the Pantheon had turned into a complete mess caused by legal and illegal stores selling whatever they wanted.
 The Pope back then demolished everything and restored the area completely, just as it should be.